SolarKnightsRacing/SKR-Core/Administration/Meetings/2025-02-18-Design-Meeting.md

 			- durability?
 	- Wheels
 		- Build
-			- Most teams use cnc milling process on aluminum aka expensive
+			- Most teams use CNC milling process on aluminum aka expensive
 			- better suited for hub motors
 			- what other possible manufacturing methods are there?